 As the day grew into night and I experienced all of this overwhelming beauty around me I couldn't help but create images of what I was experiencing.
 It wasn't like the work of creating commercial and advertising images that I had been doing for all of those years.
 It wasn't work at all.
 It was just breathing.

 Then it came to me.
 Whether I was shooting a tiny grain of sand or a vast mountain range, I was experiencing God's creation on both sides of the lens.
 I was looking at God Looking Back At Me.
 I could see things perhaps in a way that others couldn't see and that it was up to me to show them.
 My ability to do this is a gift and if I can help someone feel, when looking at one of my images, the way I feel while creating it, the circle will be complete.

-When these "1/60th of a second" moments happen for me, I calm myself, let the light in through the lens, and breathe.
+When these "1/60th of a second" moments happen for me, I calm myself, release the shutter to let the light in through the lens, and just breathe.
 I would like for you to do the same when viewing one of my images.
 Perhaps you too will feel that sensation of "God Looking Back At You".

 Become conscious of the intensity of being present.